Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 And that's why they've been trying to get him so badly.

-But every time they try to raid his home or they try to do another subpoena, they just remind his supporters and other people who may be on the fence that this is the only guy who's willing to stand up to this corrupt deep state in Washington.
+But every time they try to raid his home or they try to do another subpoena, they just remind his supporters and other people who may be on the fence that this is the only guy who's willing to stand up to this corrupt, deep state in Washington.

 And that's why people rally around him with the strength that they have.

-A hundred percent and that that's what he did over and over and again the New York Times and others, they don't want you to read my book because my book tells the truth.
+And again, the New York Times and others, they don't want you to read my book because my book tells the truth.

-It takes people inside of what actually happened inside Trump's interactions with all these world leaders with Vladimir Putin with President Xi uh with Bibi Netanyahu and how Trump worked with everybody in order to create outcomes that the media predicted would be the opposite and if you remember the world that President Trump inherited when he became president in 2016 ISIS had a caliphate the size of Ohio.
+It takes people inside of what actually happened inside Trump's interactions with all these world leaders, with Vladimir Putin, with President Xi, with Bibi Netanyahu, and how Trump worked with everybody in order to create outcomes that the media predicted would be the opposite.

 They were killing journalists, killing Christians.